-- The city clerk’s office in the city in which your business will be located to find out if you need a business license.
+- The city clerk’s office in the city in which your business will be located or working to find out if you need a business license.
 If your business activities will occur outside city limits, check with the county clerk’s office to find out if you need a county business license.

 Also visit the Business Wizard to obtain a customized check-list of agencies from which you may need to obtain licenses or permits, including professional licenses for your employees.

 My product is made in the U.S., a rarity today.
 Do I need to do something to be able to advertise it as U.S. made?